genelet/godbi/README.md

 if err := json.Unmarshal([]byte(str), &tables); err != nil { panic(err) }
 log.Printf("%s", TableString())
 ```
-will be
+will output
 ```
 user_project j
 INNER JOIN user_component c USING (projectid)
 LEFT JOIN user_table t USING (c.tableid=t.tableid)
 ```

-By combining _selectPars_ in section 2.3.1 and _extra_ in section 2.3.2, we can construct very sophisticate search queries.
+By combining _selectPars_ and _extra_, we can construct sophisticate search queries.
 The use cases will be discussed in _Advanced Usage_ below.

 <br /><br />